 To perform refactoring, follow these general steps

-- Select (or hover caret on) a symbol or code fragment to refactor.
-The set of available refactorings depends on your selection.
+Select (or hover over) a symbol or code fragment to refactor.
 You can select symbols in the following PyCharm components:

-- In the dialog box that opens, specify the refactoring options.
+In the dialog that opens, specify the refactoring options.

 To preview the potential changes and make the necessary adjustments, click Preview.
 PyCharm displays the changes that are going to be made on a dedicated tab of the Find tool window.

 One of the possible actions at this step is to exclude certain entries from the refactoring.
 To do so, select the desired entry in the list and press Delete.

 If conflicts are expected after the refactoring, PyCharm displays a dialog with a brief description of the encountered problems.
 If this is the case, do one of the following:

 Ignore the conflicts by clicking the Continue button.
 As a result, the refactoring will be performed, however, this may lead to erroneous results.